rust-lang/book/second-edition/nostarch/chapter19.md

 `graph` parameter at compile time, we do need to constrain the use of the `AGraph` trait in the `traverse` function by the concrete types of the associated types.
-If we didn’t provide this constraint, Rust wouldn’t be able to figure out which `impl` to match this trait object to, because the associated types can be part of the signatures of the methods that Rust needs to look up in the vtable.
+If we didn’t provide this constraint, Rust wouldn’t be able to figure out which `impl` to match this trait object to.

 ### Operator Overloading and Default Type Parameters